-- · Monitoring objectives have been met; - Biological monitoring demonstrates that the ecological components of the shoreline environment are returned to pre-spill state (as determined from baseline data and/or control sites); and - Agreement has been reached with the relevant stakeholders and Jurisdictional Authorities to cease monitoring this receptor.
+- Monitoring objectives have been met. - Biological monitoring demonstrates that the ecological components of the shoreline environment are returned to pre-spill state (as determined from baseline data and/or control sites).

-11.6.1 Mangrove Monitoring
+11.5.1 Mangrove Monitoring

-A guideline for monitoring the potential impact on coastal flora are provided (see AMSA, 2016).
+A guideline for monitoring the potential impact on coastal flora are provided (see AMSA 2016; Table 11.2).
 Methods suggested include combining remote sensing and ground surveys using quadrats or transects.
 Sub-lethal effects such as foliage density, chlorosis (bleaching), canopy height can be detected using ground surveys.
 Much of this information can be collected without much additional effort and provides valuable baseline data of the health of the ecosystem and is useful for the scientific program design.
 Suitable coastal flora found within shoreline habitats of the ZPI that may be used as bio-indicators may include mangroves, and microalgae on tidal flats, and macroalgae species on intertidal flats and rocky shores.